GiuseppeLota/PokemonPedia/README.md

 # PokemonPedia

-This .NET core project that expose a single api:
+This .NET core project that expose the following Api:

-GET /pokemon/translate/{pokemonName}
+1) GET /pokemon/translate/{pokemonName}

 Parameters: